haoxsia/haoxsia.github.io/_research/cavity-optomechanics.md

 ---

 > Outline (this page is a minimal version of our paper [here](https://pubs.acs.org/doi/10.1021/acs.nanolett.2c01848?ref=pdf)):
-> * Schematic of coupling two distinct mechanical resonators
+> * Schematic of capacitively coupling two distinct mechanical resonators
 > * Strategy of spectrum operation of red/blue sideband pumping schemes
 > * Electromechanically induced transparecy and amplification